Yummy Traditional : Hi-Tea Page Not Found - Yummy Traditional

 Shape 2:

-If you are not fully sure that you will be able to make the acute shape of samosa then here I did share 2nd the method for your ease
+If you are not fully sure that you will be able to make the acute shape of a samosa, then here I have shared the method for your ease

-You can make the samosa to give another shape too like potli samosa, probably heard its name before
+You can make the samosa to give another shape, too, like potli samosa, probably heard the name before

-Just roll the dough in the same manner and place the stuffing in the center on a rolled ball
+Just roll the dough in the same manner and place the stuffing in the center of a rolled ball

-Gather all edges from all sides, and give it a little curve in its right direction as shown in the below picture,potli samosa is ready to make
+Gather all edges from all sides, and give it a little curve in the right direction, as shown in the picture below.
+The potli samosa is ready to make

 potli-samosa-is-ready

-Once you are almost done shaping heat oil on a medium flame for deep frying samosa, the temperature of the oil should be just hot.
+Once you are almost done shaping the heated oil on a medium flame for deep frying the samosa, the temperature of the oil should be just hot.

-Not as hot as frying pakora oil if the oil is too hot you will not get a flaky crust, Try checking by adding a small dough ball, it should stay in the bottom for a few seconds and then come on top steadily if it comes on top quickly that means oil is too hot
+Not as hot as frying pakora oil.
+If the oil is too hot, you will not get a flaky crust.
+Try checking by adding a small dough ball; it should stay in the bottom for a few seconds and then come on top steadily.
+If it comes on top quickly, that means the oil is too hot.

 heat-the-oil

-Slide 2 to 3 samosas at a time carefully into the hot oil. now lower the heat and continue frying turning occasionally for an evenly brown
+Slide 2 to 3 samosas at a time carefully into the hot oil.
+Now lower the heat and continue frying, turning occasionally for an even brown.

 fry-potli-samosa

-You can see they start to get brown until evenly nice golden brown color from both sides, drain out samosas from the oil
+You can see they start to get brown until evenly nice golden brown color from both sides, drain out the samosas from the oil.

 drain-out-samosas